microsoft/FHIRPower/README.md

 ### Azure API for FHIR
 - Deploy Azure API for FHIR with First Party Auth by [deploying via the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir-paas-portal-quickstart).
 - To access the Azure API for FHIR, apply RBAC by adding users to `FHIR Data Reader` or `FHIR Data Contributor` role using Access Control (IAM).
 The users with access will authenticate through the Connector which assumes their role.
 - Load sample data into Azure API for FHIR.
+    - Sample project to load data into FHIR can be found [here](./FHIR-Seed-Data)
-Detailed instructions to load synthetic data can be found in the [OpenHack-FHIR Github](https://github.com/microsoft/OpenHack-FHIR/tree/main/Challenge01-AzureAPIforFHIR#task-2-generate--load-synthetic-data)
+    - Detailed instructions to load synthetic data can be found in the [OpenHack-FHIR Github](https://github.com/microsoft/OpenHack-FHIR/tree/main/Challenge01-AzureAPIforFHIR#task-2-generate--load-synthetic-data)
 - See the following link for more details on [Using Azure API for FHIR](https://github.com/microsoft/OpenHack-FHIR)

 ### Power Platform
+#### Certified Connector
 - Get access to [Power Platform](https://docs.microsoft.com/en-us/power-platform/) environment to create Power Apps.
 - Custom Connectors [FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/) and [FHIRClinical](
 https://docs.microsoft.com/en-us/connectors/fhirclinical/) need to be added to your PowerPlatform Environment by an Environment Administrator.